timjbruce/reinvent_cvra_bootcamp/README.md

 From the AWS console, ensure that any associated S3 buckets, DynamoDB tables, and IoT service is clean.

 Also be sure to delete the following:
-* The Lambda function for CarGuru
+* The Lambda function for ConnectedCar
-* The CarGuru skill from developer.amazon.com
+* The ConnectedCar skill from developer.amazon.com

 ---